hashicorp/terraform/website/docs/commands/cli-config.html.markdown

 host operating system:

-* On Windows, the file must be named named `terraform.rc` and placed in the relevant user's "Application Data" directory.
+* On Windows, the file must be named named `terraform.rc` and placed in the relevant user's `%APPDATA%` directory.
 The physical location of this directory depends on your Windows version and system configuration;
   use `$env:APPDATA` in PowerShell to find its location on your system.
 * On all other systems, the file must be named `.terraformrc` (note